Nurse or Doctor Charged with Drug or Alcohol Crimes

 This means that you may be forced to take your case to trial even when you don’t want to.

-If you have been charged with drinking and driving or operating while intoxicated contact Michigan DUI lawyer, Aaron J. Boria.
+If you have been charged with possession of drugs, operating while intoxicated, or some other crime contact Michigan DUI lawyer, Aaron J. Boria.
 We know the law and we fight for our client’s rights.
 Call (734) 453-7806 for a free consultation.